G. & J. Zair: History

 In Pigot's Commercial Directory of 1837 John Zair is listed as a whip-maker trading at 8 Exeter Row, Birmingham, in the heart of the manufacturing quarter by Gas Street Basin.
 Recorded still in the 1841 census as whip-maker, he was by 1849 trading from 280 Great Colmore Street as a "manufacturer of every description of whips".

 John Zair was something of a philanthropist: he served as governor of the Queen's Hospital and was an annual subscriber to the Lying-In Hospital and the Eye and Ear Dispensary and made donations to good causes.

 His two sons George and John Jr would later take over the business and become the G. and the J. of the company name.
-They had their own factory built in Bishop Street, possibly to drawings by the Birmingham firm of architects and surveyors, James & Lister Lea, who managed the building's affairs until well into the twentieth century.
+They had their own factory built in Bishop Street, possibly based on drawings by the Birmingham firm of architects and surveyors, James & Lister Lea, who managed the building's affairs well into the twentieth century.
 When John Zair Jr retired in 1893, George carried on with the assistance of his son George Percy.

 The silver mark of "G&J.Z." was registered with the Birmingham Assay Office in 1884.

 George Percy Zair took over running the firm after his father died in 1914.
 Having successfully steered the firm through the war, he incorporated the firm as G. & J. Zair Ltd in 1924.
 By the end of 1926 he and his widowed mother, who between them held most of the shares, decided to sell the company to Swaine & Adeney Ltd. George Percy stayed on as manager of the Birmingham factory with an annual salary and a share bonus and became a director of Swaine & Adeney Ltd.

 The Zair name was kept alive and the whips continued to be made in Birmingham, as well as some other Swaine & Adeney leather goods.
 The making of whips for other companies and outlets also continued.
-The premises in Bishop Street remained in the ownership of George Percy and his mother and was leased out to the new parent company.
+The premises on Bishop Street remained in the ownership of George Percy and his mother and were leased out to the new parent company.
 On George Percy's retirement in 1947 the building was sold to Sir Robert Gooch, Bt of Benacre Hall, Suffolk.
 He leased it to G. & J. Zair until 1965, when Swaine, Adeney, Brigg & Sons Ltd took the decision to concentrate their manufacturing at their new Great Chesterford factory in Essex.
 At that point the use of the Zair name was discontinued.